MBernAca/PecubeGUI_Doc/docs/source/index.rst

 contact: maxime.bernard@uni-potsdam.de

-Check out the :doc:`usage` section for further information, including how to :doc:`installation` the project.
+Check out the :doc:`introduction` section for further information, including how to :doc:`installation` the project.

 .. note::